-To refine written communication skills as well as judgment skills in dealing with a more realistic and less structured variety of auditing problems than can be found in a textbook, we will cover a few case exercises based on real-world examples that have been adapted for teaching purposes.
-The last case is intended to give you basic familiarity with ACL computer audit software, a tool that is increasingly prominent in audit practice.
+To refine written communication skills as well as judgment skills in dealing with a more realistic and less structured variety of auditing problems than can be found in a textbook, we will cover a few case exercises based on current policy issues and real-world applications.
+The last case is intended to give you basic familiarity with ACL computer audit software, a prominent example of audit technology.